The 6 attack surfaces

 6. OT/IoT

-- Recommended: Endpoints + cloud + identity.
-This covers the three most common attack vectors.
+- Endpoints + cloud + identity covers the three most common attack vectors and is a reasonable baseline for most organizations.

 The right answer depends on where your critical assets live and where attackers are most likely to enter.
 If your company runs primarily on Microsoft 365 and Azure, identity and SaaS coverage matters more than OT/IoT.